Different fields for emergency vs. quote vs. existing.

 Read about 24/7 coverage04 · CapabilityEvery call ends with an SMS to you.
 Address, urgency, what they want, what she promised.
 Full transcript in the dashboard.

 Read about recaps & transcriptsFifteen minutes on Zoom.
-We connect a test calendar, you call Sarah's line, and she books a real-looking appointment while you watch.
+We connect a test calendar, you call Sarah's line, and she books a live test appointment while you watch.